All Episodes

 I don't know.

-What would that what's what do they turn to?
+What do they turn to?

-And when you can't win being honest about who you are, what next do you do?
+When you can't win as a fraud, and when you can't win being honest about who you are, what next do you do?

-Well, I guess what you do is call your your defeats victories.
+Well, I guess what you do is call your defeats victories, which is where they are now.

-Those who might pursue the office are already testing the waters in New Hampshire and Iowa and at other gatherings where party power brokers are present.
+Even though the next presidential election is more than three years away, those who might pursue the office are already testing the waters in New Hampshire and Iowa and at other gatherings where party power brokers are present.

 The latest Gallup poll assessed the public's overall view of four possible contenders for the orifice and tested how they would fare today in a hypothetical election.

-The majority of Americans say they have a favorable view of Republican and former New York City mayor Rudolph Rudy Giuliani, Senator Hillary Rodham Rodham, Senator John McCain.
+The majority of Americans say they have a favorable view of Republican and former New York City Mayor Rudolph Rudy Giuliani, Senator Hillary Rodham Rodham, Senator John McCain.

 On the other hand, more Americans view Senator Kerry unfavorably than favorably, and his ratings have grown more negative since his loss to George W. Bush last year.